Closed

 What expenses are eligible under Community Volunteer Income Tax Program (CVITP) Grant?

-Hosting free tax clinics for eligible people.
+Hosting free tax clinics for eligible individuals.

 Who can I contact for more information about the Community Volunteer Income Tax Program (CVITP) Grant?